Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 "Bran!" he loudly calls out.

-In the intermittently lit space, he sees a body jolt a bit, not quite sitting up from one of the bunks but alerted and looking at Joshua.
+In the intermittently lit space, he sees a body jolt a bit.
+They're not quite sitting up from one of the bunks. but they're alerted and looking at Joshua.

 "What is it?"
 Bran's voice replies, a bit quieter, and nervous.